Stress is stalling your Weight Loss Goals

 Your stress is hindering your weight loss.

 After your body reacts, it will return to its normal state, hormonally, if you didn’t have a heart attack.
 I was kidding.
 But think of something that would cause you a sudden panic.
 That is acute stress.
-Stress helps our body to defend itself against-stress or attacks, physically or emotionally.
+Stress helps our body to defend itself against stress or attacks, physically or emotionally.

 Now the stress that is attacking your waistline is known as chronic stress.
-Chronic stress is a result of a persistent or on-going attack physically or emotionally to your body.
+Chronic stress is a result of a persistent or ongoing attack physically or emotionally on your body.
 Your body is always defending itself, stressing you out, and showing up in various forms, such as inflammation, emotional unrest, lack of sleep, energy, lack of appetite or insatiable appetite, mental clarity, or memory.
 All can be the result of chronic physical or emotional stress.
 This is when your cortisol remains at an increased level throughout most of the day.
 Never returning to homeostasis or neutral.

-Chronic stress effects on the body
+Chronic stress affects the body